Overcoming Global Payroll Complexity in the Energy Sector

 When the payroll provider has a greater reach than just the payroll process, these savings can be increased even more.
 The need for expensive tax providers can be reduced by combining payroll and taxation; and ‘real time payroll’ can provide a lower cost, compliant and accurate alternative to the ‘modified payroll’ approach used by tax firms.

 Further savings can be made when there is an alternative to relying on tax firms extracting information from various sources.
 We provide use of a web-based portal as a single repository for all auditable instructions and reports, all in one place, improving speed and ease-of-access while assuring secure US & EU compliant data transfer (soon-to-be GDPR, but formerly DPA).
 This level of control is enhanced by offering management access to global single-format reports, enabling an instant view of disbursements of net pay, statutory and third-party deductions – everywhere at the same time.

 Another recommendation is that payments are processed, in bulk, directly through the banking system and not through FX companies.
 This guarantees faster payment delivery at a lower cost.
 Of course, there is also the option of combining payroll with tax-compliant expense management and disbursements to bring greater benefits still.

 With all these solutions we can see that there are options which can meet the complex requirements of the Energy Sector.
 First, there must be a complete understanding of industry-specific details such as the high use of rotators, challenging locations and need to coordinate all these factors and systems.
 Following this, innovative solutions can be implemented which overcome these challenges, drastically reducing costs while maintaining compliance and providing an improved level of control and service.

-If you are experiencing difficulty with global payroll and operate in the energy sector, get in contact with us today to see how we can help – email@example.com
+If you are experiencing difficulty with global payroll in the energy sector, get in contact with us today to see how we can help you – email@example.com